hugnol/TestrRepo/README.md

 The enableControl argument enables or disables the pump.
 Suction enables outtake or intake.
 For more peripheral information, refer to the documentation.

+There folder xxx contains wrapper functions which can be used as an example when making your own program.